Feedback is a gift.

 One great example of start-to-finish ownership is Annie spearheading our Admin Dashboard.
 She started from scratch, studied mocks for dashboards from Dribbble, worked with Product to design initial features, and built the full stack.
 Throughout the project, other team members helped with brainstorming, knowledge sharing, code reviews, and QA.
 Annie also hosted a team-wide “bug bash” on her own initiative to ensure releasing the best product.

-Another example is our NovaConnect widget.
+Another example is our NovaConnect widget, screenshotted below.
 In 2018, we completely re-designed the widget linked below and this project required start-to-finish ownership led by Ian.
 Since it was such a noticeable consumer-facing change, all team members were involved in getting this overhaul deployed at varying phases.
-Please take a look and let us know what you think!
+Let us know what you think!

 Creative + Innovative